How Debentures Work

 Understanding the Differences and Similarities

-It’s very common for companies to float bonds in order to help fund operations and grow.
-Bonds allow individual investors essentially loan money to a company, and the company will pay the investor back with interest after a pre-determined time.
+It’s very common for companies to float bonds to help fund operations and grow.
+Bonds allow individual investors to essentially loan money to a company, and the company will pay the investor back with interest after a pre-determined time.

 Secured vs. Unsecured Debt